-Bass Hill RSL and Chester Hill-Carramar RSL sub Branches joined together for combined Remembrance Day Service on the 11 November 2020 at the Chester Hill Memorial.
-Due to COVID-19, only the sub-Branch Committees were permitted to be in attendance.
+Bass Hill RSL and Chester Hill-Carramar RSL sub Branches will join together for combined ANZAC Day Service on the 25 April 2021 at the Chester Hill Memorial commencing at 6:45am.

-We streamed the Service live on the day through the Bass Hill sub-Branch Facebook page which is also available on this website.
+The Service will be streamed live on the day through the Bass Hill sub-Branch Facebook page which is also available on this website.
 You can view the Service by following these directions:

-- Click on the Remembrance Day Service to expand and the view the service.
+- Click on the ANZAC Day Service to expand and the view the service.